Plan Your Trip

 Then you’ll want to stir in a day of brewpub tours.

 Thanks to a vibrant local beer culture, several have sprung up around town including Terminal Brewhouse and Big River Grille.
 (See link for a brief rundown of each.)
-Should you plan a late summer trip, the Southern Brewer’s Festival is an annual event that attracts 30 microbreweries from across the Southeast and over 10,000 beer enthusiasts.
+Should you plan an early summer trip, make plans to enjoy beer from 40+ hand-selected local, regional, and national craft breweries, food trucks, and live entertainment at ChattaBrewga.

-To access this revelry you can either walk, cab it or bike it using Chattanooga’s newest bicycle transit system.
-Rent the bikes for $6 per day at any kiosk then return them to any Bike Chattanooga station around town.
+To access this revelry you can take the free electric shuttle, catch a ride with ChattyWagon, or bike it using Chattanooga’s bicycle transit system.
+Rent the bikes for $8 per day at any kiosk then return them to any of the 40+ Bike Chattanooga stations around town.

 Next, add in an adventure in the great outdoors.

-Options abound including hiking Cloudland Canyon State Park, riding the Signal Mountain-Suck Creek loop, rafting the Ocoee or leaping off Lookout Mountain with America’s no. 1 hang gliding school.
-Outdoor Chattanooga offers a thorough rundown of everything the area has to offer, plus Crash Pad owners have their own opinions on the best escapes.
+Options abound including hiking Cloudland Canyon State Park, riding the Signal Mountain-Suck Creek loop, rafting the Ocoee or leaping off Lookout Mountain at America’s #1 hang gliding school.
+Outdoor Chattanooga offers a thorough rundown of everything the area has to offer, and Experience Chattanooga offers guided tours to some of the best spots around town.

-Drawing roughly 650,000 people every year, the festival offers more than 100 bands on six stages, with everything from jam bands to urban to bluegrass.
-Other free music festivals (yes, free!) include Nightfall and Riverfront Nights.
+Drawing roughly 650,000 people every year, the festival offers a variety of live music acts, with everything from jam bands to urban to bluegrass.
+Other free music festivals (yes, free!) include Nightfall, Riverfront Nights, and the Levitt AMP Music Series.
 Nightfall takes place every Friday from May to September at Miller Plaza.
-Usually attracting a couple thousand spectators, the 24-year tradition attracts everyone from the downtown professional to the Harley enthusiast, and offers bands spanning from funk to rock to country.
+Usually attracting a couple thousand spectators, the yearly event attracts everyone from the downtown professional to the Harley enthusiast, and offers bands spanning from funk to rock to country.
 Riverfront Nights is a late summer concert series, offering free music on Saturday nights.
 Billed as “edu-tainment,” it also highlights local vendors who practice sustainable development and promote healthy lifestyles.
-Finally, there’s Track 29 – Chattanooga’s newest concert venue – which attracts such A-list acts as The Avett Brothers and Jack White.
+Finally, there’s The Signal – Chattanooga’s newest concert venue – which attracts such A-list acts like Moon Taxi and Lord Huron.

 Once you’ve assembled, gobble it up with reckless abandon.
 Because life’s too short for low calorie vacations.